nblumoe/nblumoe.github.com/_posts/2012-05-25-howto-build-a-webapp-document-the-domain-model.md

 As I already explained, you do not have to use UML to document this.
 You have to find out, what works best for you.
-The domain model shown above (hopfefully) covers every entity in the app I am going to build.
+The domain model shown above (hopefully) covers every entity in the app I am going to build.
 Thus we can base the API and our implementation on that.

 Of course the model does not hold every class we are going to implement!